bartkamphorst/tarchiver/README.md

 # Tarchiver

 A high-level tar and tgz archiver.
+Designed for ease of use with acceptable memory footprint (reading and writing in blocks of configurable size).

 ## Installation